Skip to content

 Following the principle of equal pay for men and women, the Swiss Youth Hostels pay all sexes according to the same terms/rates.

-For 2024, an inflation adjustment of 2.0% was granted to employees with a monthly salary of up to and including CHF 5,000.
-In addition, from 1 January 2024, all employees of the Swiss Youth Hostels (except apprentices and interns) receive a minimum wage of CHF 4,000 per month and CHF 21.22 per hour.
+From 1 January 2024, all employees of the Swiss Youth Hostels (except apprentices and interns) have been paid a minimum wage of CHF 4,000 per month and CHF 21.22 per hour.
 The Swiss Youth Hostels have thus defined a minimum wage limit that is above the L-GAV minimum wage rate in Category 1a.

 Diversity